blanknut/towers-of-hanoi/README.md

 ## Update - HP-85 Version

 I've now implemented a version for the HP-85.
-You can either type in the program in `./src/hp85-hanoi.txt' or use Everet Kaser's great [HP-85 emulator](https://www.kaser.com/hp85.html) and mount the disk image `./bin/HP85-HANOI`.
+You can either type in the program in `./src/hp85-hanoi.txt` or use Everet Kaser's great [HP-85 emulator](https://www.kaser.com/hp85.html) and mount the disk image `./bin/HP85-HANOI`.

-Then, simply run the program and enter the number of disks (1..10) and enjoy.
+Then, simply run the program, enter the number of disks (1..10) and enjoy.
 Configure the emulator to run at natural (slower) speed, otherwise it runs too fast.

 ## References